croquet/croquet/historic/sdk/README.md

 In addition to normal events, the reflector also sends out a regular stream of **heartbeat ticks**.
 Heartbeat ticks advance the model's simulation time even if the view isn't sending any events.
 By default the reflector sends out heartbeat ticks 20 times a second, but you can change the frequency at session start.

 The method `this.future()` can be used to schedule an event in the future.
-For example, if you wanted to create a tick routine in the model that executes every 100 milliseconds, it would look like this:
+For example, if you wanted to create an animation routine in a model that executes every 100 milliseconds, it would look like this:

 ```
-myTick() {
+step() {
     // ... do some stuff ...
-    this.future(100).myTick();
+    this.future(100).step();
 }
 ```

+Note that the ticks-per-second rate of the reflector is independent of the future interval used by your models.
+Individual models may use different future times.

 # Snapshots